Cell Rejuvenation Therapy for Age-related Macular Degeneration

 - Brolucizumab (Beovu)

-These treatments are administered to the eye every 1-3 months.
-While they delay disease progression, they cannot restore lost vision and have side effects such as bleeding in the eye.
+These treatments delay disease progression but cannot restore lost vision and have side effects such as bleeding in the eye.

-During an ERC Starting project, the Principal Investigator (PI) discovered a new method that would allow for not only delaying the disease but also improving RPE cell function as a treatment for AMD.
+During an ERC Starting project, the PI discovered a new method that would allow not only delaying the disease but also improving RPE cell function as a treatment for AMD.
+The proposed approach to rescue RPE cells is rejuvenation by a technique called partial reprogramming.

 Proposed Approach